-After weighing the pros and cons, you should talk to local experts including your Extension agent and neighboring farmers to determine what pasture mix is best for your climate and soil type.
-The purpose of the hay, whether it’s for livestock feed or mulch, will also determine which species to plant.
+After weighing the pros and cons, you should talk to local experts including your local Cooperative Extension agent and neighboring farmers to determine what pasture mix is best for your climate and soil type.
+The purpose of the hay, whether it's for livestock feed or mulch, will also dictate which species or combinations to plant and how to rotate your plantings.
 A grass/legume hay meadow can produce for as long as seven years, so research your options carefully before you get started.

 A good discussion about growing hay for your own use or as a business can be found on the Sheep's Creek Farm website.